András Gerevich: Life and career

 for young Hungarian writers from 2006 to 2009.
 He edited the literary journals Kalligram, Chroma and contributed to Clamantis: The MALS Journal.
 He has also written articles for magazines like Magyar Narancs, Élet és Irodalom, and PRAE.

 Gerevich was adjunct professor of Screenwriting and Creative Writing at ELTE School of English and American Studies from 2011 to 2014.
 He is an associate professor of Screenwriting at Budapest Metropolitan University and adjunct professor of Screenwriting and New Media Writing at McDaniel College Budapest.
 He was a visiting professor of Creative Writing at Vassar College in fall 2016.
+In 2026, during the spring semester, Gerevich served as a Fulbright visiting professor of poetry at the Guarini School of Graduate and Advanced Studies, Dartmouth College.

 Gerevich's first book of Poetry Átadom a pórázt (Handing Over the Leash) was first Published in 1997.
 Since then four more volumes of his poetry has been published.
 In 2008, his poems were translated into English under the title ″Tiresias's Confession″.
 In 2010, his poems were part of Arc Publications' English-Hungarian bilingual anthology ″New Order: Hungarian Poets of the Post 1989 Generation″, which was edited by George Szirtes.
 In 2017, Andrew Fentham received the Stephen Spender Prize for the translation of his poem "Balatoni Baleset (Balaton Accident)" into English.
 Gerevich himself has translated many English poems and books into Hungarian.
 His first book of translation Különös gyümölcs (Strange Fruit), an anthology of translation of Seamus Heaney's poems was published in 1997.
 His other translations include, The Man in the High Castle by Philip K. Dick and Catching the Big Fish by David Lynch.